-In this paper, we employ a nonparametric regression method not only to model the impacts of weather and government interventions \textit{jointly}, which incorporates with an epidemic model that allows us to evaluate the effects on the virus transmissibility, but also provide forecasts of future COVID-19 infections.
+In this paper, we employ a nonparametric regression method not only to model the impacts of weather and government interventions \textit{jointly} in the presence of asymptomatic infections, which incorporates an epidemic model that allows us to evaluate the effects on the virus transmissibility, but also provide forecasts of future COVID-19 infections.
 Specifically, a Gaussian process prior \citep{williams2006gaussian} is imposed on the functional parameters in the \textit{susceptible-infectious-removed (SIR)} model \citep{kermack1927contribution}, and based on this model, the posterior distribution of the basic reproduction number, which is used to measure the transmission potential of a disease, will be derived.
-The main effects and interaction effects of these factors will be analyzed by the sensitivity analysis \citep{sobol1993sensitivity}.
+Both main and interaction effects of these factors will be analyzed by sensitivity analysis \citep{sobol1993sensitivity}.

-It is worth noting that the process of estimating the parameters associated with the epidemic models is often called \textit{calibration} in the computer experiment literature \citep{kennedy2001bayesian,santner2003design,tuo2015efficient}.
+Parameter estimation in epidemic models is often called \textit{calibration} in the computer experiment literature \citep{kennedy2001bayesian,santner2003design,tuo2015efficient}.
 Although there are numerous developments on calibration, most of the existing work are based on scalar parameters rather than functional parameters.
-Exceptions include the recent work by \cite{plumlee2016calibrating,brown2018nonparametric}, but their work are based on continuous outputs with a Gaussian assumption, which is not valid for the count data in the epidemic models in our application.
+Exceptions include the recent work by \cite{plumlee2016calibrating,brown2018nonparametric}, but their work is based on continuous outputs with a Gaussian assumption, which does not hold for count data in the epidemic models.

-The remainder of the paper is organized as follows.
 In Section \ref{sec:sir}, the SIR model and a modified SIR model with functional parameters will be introduced.
-The statistical model incorporating with the SIR model will be explicitly described in Section \ref{sec:statistcalmodel}.
+The statistical model incorporated with the SIR model will be explicitly described in Section \ref{sec:statistcalmodel}.
 Numerical studies are conducted in Section \ref{sec:simulation} to examine the performance.
 In Section \ref{sec:application}, the statistical model is applied to the COVID-19 outbreak to assess the impacts of weather and government interventions.
-Concluded remarks are given in Section \ref{sec:conclusion}, and the details of sampling for the posterior distributions are given in Appendix.
-The R \citep{R2018} code and data for reproducing the results in this paper are provided in Supplementary Material.
+Final remarks are given in Section \ref{sec:conclusion}.
+The details of sampling for the posterior distributions, the R \citep{R2018} code, and the data for reproducing the results in this paper are provided in the Supplementary Material \citep{suppsung2022}.